AskforTask: Operations

-The AskforTask app acts as the company's online marketplace that matches its users (Askers) with service providers (Taskers) such as handymen, cleaners, movers in the area to carry out jobs.
-The system allows workers to pick up jobs that fit with their schedule while providing their clients with quick and reliable access to low-cost services.
+The AskforTask app acts as the company's online marketplace that matches its users (Askers) with service providers (Taskers) such as handymen, cleaners, and movers in the area to carry out jobs.
+The system allows workers to pick up jobs that fit their schedule while providing their clients with quick and reliable access to low-cost services.

-The review system of the Taskers app is similar to a freelance marketplace in that enables clients to rate Taskers depending on the quality of their service and enables the Taskers to gain and build up a reputation.
+The review system of the Taskers app is similar to a freelance marketplace in that it enables clients to rate Taskers depending on the quality of their service and enables the Taskers to gain and build up a reputation.

 AskForTask Taskers

 The app has increased the availability of employment opportunities for Taskers looking for jobs.
-Some of the Taskers are students who are looking for part-time jobs for an extra cash as they would by babysitting for neighbors.
+Some of the Taskers are students who are looking for part-time jobs to earn extra cash as they would by babysitting for neighbors.

-As the platform gained popularity, the Taskers earned themselves real world reputations.
+As the platform gained popularity, the Taskers earned themselves real-world reputations.
 The Taskers on the platform have been featured in media for events such as Canadian Boxing Day.

 Requirements for becoming a Tasker

-The requirements of becoming a Tasker include two years of previous experience in the task category, verification and a training process.
-The company verifies Taskers email addresses, social media accounts, phone numbers and their PayPal accounts to when they sign up so that the clients (Askers) are able to trust them while hiring.
+The requirements for becoming a Tasker include two years of previous experience in the task category, verification and a training process.
+The company verifies Taskers email addresses, social media accounts, phone numbers and their PayPal accounts when they sign up so that the clients (Askers) are able to trust them while hiring.
 The company is revamping its website and app to allow for the option to be a "certified" Tasker by implementing online training, government background checks and a video interview.